rooftop-media/ktty-tutorial/js/version1.0/tutorial.md

 <h2 id="part-a" align="center">  Part A:  Drawing the Buffer </h2>

-The steps in this part will culminate in us displaying the text file on the screen, along with controls to move and type.
+The steps in Part A will culminate in us displaying the text file on the screen, along with controls to move and type.

 Along the way, we’ll break the code into 6 code sections with comments, and add some code to each section.